 If all you do is browse our pages, read text, or download information, the Library will gather and store certain minimal information about your visit automatically.
 This information does not identify you personally but does identify the computer you use to access our site.

-The Dayton Metro Library automatically collects and stores only the following information about your visit:
+Library automatically collects and stores only the following information about your visit:

 How the Library uses its Log of Web Site Visits